dusandjovanovic/structured/documents/architecture-advanced.md

 ```

 `visited` kao niz posećenih čvorova, `solution` kao rešenje, `tempVertex`/`unvisitedVertex` mogu da predstavljaju različite čvorove u etapama algoritma. `algorithmLine` trenutnu aktivnu liniju pseudo koda koji predstavlja algoritam i `structure` sadržaj pomoćne strukture poput reda ili steka.
+Ova dva različita oblika koriste se odvojeno u `practice` i `compete` sobama.

+### Observable/Iterator

+Obrazac `observable` koristi se kod vizualizacija algoritama nad grafom u veoma prostom obliku, oslanjajući se na biblioteku `rxjs`.
+Ima ulogu `iteratora` nad *nizom stanja* u kojima se graf nalazi u toku izvršavanja konkretnog algoritma, *generisanim pomenutim `observable` varijantama algoritama*.

+> Reactive Programming with rxjs
+> ReactiveX provides a collection of operators with which you can filter, select, transform, combine, and compose Observables.
+This allows for efficient execution and composition.
+> You can think of the Observable class as a “push” equivalent to Iterable, which is a “pull.”
+With an Iterable, the consumer pulls values from the producer and the thread blocks until those values arrive.
+By contrast, with an Observable the producer pushes values to the consumer whenever values are available.
+This approach is more flexible, because values can arrive synchronously or asynchronously.

 ---